-6. Mischaracterization of old habits
+6. The mischaracterization of old habits

 Any understating or glorifying of former ways can indicate a disconnect from reality resulting from a recent return to drug or alcohol use after a period of sobriety.

-7. Missing meetings, therapy and outpatient sessions
+7. Missing meetings, therapy, and outpatient sessions

-Putting distance between you and your support system, including loved ones, friends, support groups and professional help, illustrates a breach between what substance abusers know is best for them and what they would rather do instead, a trademark of substance abuse.
+Putting distance between you and your support system, including loved ones, friends, support groups, and professional help, illustrates a breach between what substance abusers know is best for them and what they would rather do instead, a trademark of substance abuse.